 You should contact the dealer or an automotive locksmith.
 Explain the situation in detail.

-Make sure you know the exact year make and model, as well as having the VIN number of the car.
-This will help to verify you have the right chip/value key.
+Make sure you know the exact year, make, and model, as well as the VIN number of the car.
+This will help to verify you have the correct chip/value key.